Tony Fomison: Prizes and awards

 1985 Fomison was the inaugural recipient of the Rita Angus Residency.
 Media reports from the time state that he intended to spend his time in Wellington on the residency developing his contacts with the local Samoan community.

 Death

-Fomison died at Waitangi during the commemorations of the 150th anniversary of the signing of New Zealand's founding document, the Treaty of Waitangi.
+Fomison died in Whangārei having spent the day at Waitangi during the commemorations of the 150th anniversary of the signing of New Zealand's founding document, the Treaty of Waitangi.